Morrison v. Olson

 Morrison v.
 Olson, 487 U.S. 654 (1988), was a Supreme Court of the United States decision that determined the Independent Counsel Act was constitutional.
 Morrison also set important precedent determining the scope of Congress's ability to encumber the President's authority to remove Officers of the United States from office.
 In Seila Law LLC v.
 Consumer Financial Protection Bureau (2020), the Supreme Court distinguished Morrison as a narrow exception applying only to inferior officers.

-Over the years, the case has become at least as well known for its lone dissent by Justice Antonin Scalia.

-Facts
+Background

 The case involved subpoenas from two subcommittees of the United States House of Representatives that directed the Environmental Protection Agency (EPA) to produce documents relating to the efforts of the EPA and the Land and Natural Resources Division of the Justice Department to enforce the Superfund law.
 President Ronald Reagan ordered the Administrator of the EPA to withhold the documents on the grounds that they contained "enforcement sensitive information."
-This led to an investigation by the House Judiciary Committee that later produced a report suggesting that Theodore Olson - the Assistant Attorney General for the Office of Legal Counsel (the office created in Watergate's wake to handle ethical issues like these) - at the time - had given false and misleading testimony before a House subcommittee during the early parts of the investigation.
+This led to an investigation by the House Judiciary Committee that later produced a report suggesting that Theodore Olson, the Assistant Attorney General for the Office of Legal Counsel, had given false and misleading testimony before a House subcommittee during the early parts of the investigation.

 The Chairman of the Judiciary Committee forwarded a copy of the report to the Attorney General with a request that he seek the appointment of an independent counsel to investigate the allegations against Olson and two others.
 Alexia Morrison was named independent counsel and given jurisdiction to investigate whether Olson had violated federal law.
 Olson moved to quash the subpoenas and sued Morrison in her official capacity.

 Olson argued that the Office of the Independent Counsel took executive powers away from the office of the President of the United States and created a hybrid "fourth branch" of government that was ultimately answerable to no one.
 He argued that the broad powers of an independent counsel could be easily abused or corrupted by partisanship.
 Morrison in turn argued that her position was necessary in order to prevent abuses by the executive branch, which historically operated in a closed environment.

-Holding
+Supreme Court

+Majority

 The Court held that the independent counsel provision of the Ethics in Government Act did not violate the principle of separation of powers because it did not increase the power of one branch at the expense of another.
-Instead, even though the President (an executive office) cannot fire Independent Counsel, he still counts as an officer of the Executive branch, i.e. that is, he is not under the control of either the U.S. Congress or the courts.
+Instead, even though the President (an executive office) cannot fire Independent Counsel, he still counts as an officer of the Executive branch, i.e., he is not under the control of either the U.S. Congress or the courts.